sbu-fsl/Metis/fs_bugs/jfs/kernel_hang/README.md

 > sudo bash ./loop_replay.sh

-This command replays the sequence of operations capture in the jfs_op_sequence.log file, in a loop for a total of 100 times.
-A single execution of the replayer takes around 4 minutes.
+This command replays the sequence of operations capture in the jfs_op_sequence.log file, in a loop for a total of 100 iterations.
+A single execution of the replayer takes around 4 minutes, thus completing the complete execution of script in ~5 hrs.
 Through our experiments we have found that this approach helps us in reproducing the non-deterministic kernel hang bug for more than 50% of the executions.